How I Optimized My Zsh Startup Time

 The $cache -nt ${commands[$1]:-/dev/null} test compares mtimes.
 When brew or mise upgrades the binary, the cache invalidates on its own.
 No stale-cache surprises after a brew upgrade.

-Keep starship init zsh eager; you need it for the prompt anyway, and it’s already fast.
+Keep starship init zsh eager.
+You need it for the prompt anyway, and it is already fast.

 Saves 50-100 ms.